 Cinco de Mayo, Mother’s Day and Memorial Day in the Smoky Mountains

-Mother’s Day weekend can sometimes draw large crowds on the weekends and cause some minor competition for booking cabin rentals.
+Mother’s Day weekend can sometimes draw large crowds on weekends and cause some minor competition for booking cabin rentals.

 But the crowds don’t really start to pile in ’til ya get to Memorial Day.

-Memorial Day usually means a variety of music festivals, parades and military discounts at a variety of popular attractions, shops and restaurants – like Anakeesta and Tanger Outlets.
+Memorial Day usually means a variety of bluegrass music festivals, parades and military discounts at a variety of popular attractions, shops and restaurants – like Anakeesta and Tanger Outlets.

 What do you think is the best time of year to visit the Smoky Mountains?
 Are you planning a trip in May?
 Let us know in the comments below.